International Institute of Anthropology

 lnikol@iianthropology.org

 Archaeologist, cultural anthropologist and genealogist.
-Founder and Research Director of

 the

-International Institute of Anthropology, Salt Lake City, Utah, USA
+International Institute of Anthropology, USA

 Most recent scholar interests: